Eatonton Sculpture Trail

 The Eatonton Sculpture Trail has a mission to bring a curated display of public art to the community as a way to enhance the visitor experience, showcase the Arts & Entertainment district, support the growing economic climate, and share the artistic passion of Eatonton-Putnam County.

-We started with 10 sculptures and will now grow the trail to 13 in the second year!
+We started with 10 sculptures and have grow the trail to 13 pieces in the second year!
 After years of planning, the Eatonton Sculpture Trail began in 2024.
-Ten sculptures were selected and shipped to Eatonton from several different states from all over the US.
+Ten sculptures were selected and shipped to Eatonton from several different states from all over the United States.
 “The Professor” and “Catching the Wind” were the first to arrive back in February of 2024.
 The majority of the pieces arrived and were placed in June of 2024.
 Each year, the Sculpture trail will change slightly.
 New sculptures will rotate in and some will roate out…but if they are purchased, they will become a permanent addition to the trail.

 PEOPLE’S CHOICE AWARD

 We need your vote!
 The public is invited and encouraged to vote for their favorite sculpture.
 The sculpture that receives the most votes is honored with the “People’s Choice Award.”
-Online voting will be available soon!
+Voting is open through May 2026.
+Online voting is now available!
+CLICK HERE TO VOTE!

 SCULPTURES ARE AVAILABLE FOR PURCHASE!